anybox/anybox.recipe.odoo/README.rst

           that kind of purpose.

 .. warning:: the recipe will also freeze python distributions installed
-             with the ``gp.vcsdevelop`` extension but can't currently protect against local modifications.
+             with the ``gp.vcsdevelop`` extension but cannot currently protect against local modifications of these.

 OpenERP options
 ---------------